integralfx/MemTestHelper/DDR4 OC Guide.md

 * [JEDEC (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50v.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
 * That being said, I'd only recommend running 1.50v on B-die as it's known to have high voltage tolerance, and Rev E. as there are kits with XMP rated at 1.50v.
 At least for the common ICs (4/8Gb AFR, 8Gb CJR, 4/8Gb MFR), the max recommended voltage is 1.45v.
 Some of the lesser known ICs like [8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) have been reported to scale negatively or even die above 1.20v, though YMMV.
+* It may be safe to daily 1.60v as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60v.
+B-die, 8Gb Rev. E, DJR and potentially 16Gb Rev. B *should* be fine at running 1.60v daily, though it's recommended to have active airflow.

 ### Ranking
 * Below is how most of the common ICs rank in terms of frequency and timings.